Line editing

 6. When should I get a line edit in the writing process?

-After completing major revisions or developmental editing – but before copyediting.
+After completing major revisions or developmental editing – but before copy editing.
 Line editing assumes your structure, plot and content are solid and focuses on refining how that content is expressed.

 7. What kinds of manuscripts benefit from line editing?